arialdomartini/Back-End-Developer-Interview-Questions/README.md

 ####[[↑]](#toc) <a name='general'>General Questions:</a>

 * Why Functional Programming matters?
 When should a functional programming language be used?
-* What's the difference between design, architecture, functionality and aesthetic?
-Discuss.
 * How do Companies like Microsoft, Google, Opera and Mozilla profit from their browsers?
 * Why opening a TCP socket has a large overhead?
 * What is Encapsulation important for?